localstack/docs/content/en/localstack/custom-local-endpoint.md

 To navigate this, we recommend you create a local TCP proxy server.
 The proxy server could listen on `127.0.0.1:4566` and forward all requests to your target endpoint where the LocalStack instance is running.
 You could leave the configuration in the Web user interface to use the default value, `https://localhost.localstack.cloud:4566`.
 We recommend [simpleproxy](https://manpages.ubuntu.com/manpages/trusty/man1/simpleproxy.1.html) or [proxy.py](https://github.com/abhinavsingh/proxy.py) as a way to implement this.

-An alternate walk-around would be to re-point `localhost.localstack.cloud` to the IP address of your target machine by adding an entry to `/etc/hosts`.
-It is especially useful if you run your LocalStack instance on a macOS/Linux-based machine.
+An alternate workaround would be to re-point `localhost.localstack.cloud` to the IP address of your target machine by adding an entry to `/etc/hosts`.
+This is especially useful if you're accessing the LocalStack Web UI on a macOS/Linux-based machine.